Niketkumardheeryan/ML-CaPsule/Deepfake_image_analyzer/README.md

    - Run each script to train the corresponding model.
 The trained models will be saved locally.

 2. **Classifying Images:**
-   - For each model, there is a classification script (`classify_image()` function) that takes an image file as input and classifies it as either "REAL" or "FAKE".
+   - For each model, there is a classification script  that takes an image file as input and classifies it as either "REAL" or "FAKE".
    - Run the classification script and follow the instructions to upload an image for classification.